vinahradau/finma/README.md

 This Z specification can be animated using the jaza animator.
 Jaza is available for download as an executable on github, thanks to Mark Utting (S. References).

+The Alloy specification can be executed within the Alloy Analyzer GUI.

 # Project Contents

 1. CIDFINMA_spec_Z.zed16 file with the Z schema definitions and operations.
 The file can be opened and edited with the CZT editor (S. References).